[Editor's note: This story has been updated for the 2019 summer season.]

-Water parks are one of the best perks of summertime.
-We've rounded up splash parks, spraygrounds, splash pads and play fountains -- many of them free -- to create a handy list of options for watery fun.
+Nothing can bring out a smile, and a happy squeal, like a splash of cool water on a hot day.
+As temperatures rise -- and just in time for the official beginning of summer -- we've rounded up splash parks, spraygrounds, splash pads and play fountains (many of them free) for your watery fun.
 Note that sometimes spots are closed for maintenance or during inclement weather.
-Happy splashing!

 Water parks and other paid attractions

-BAHAMA BEACH Opening on May 26, this southern Dallas water park houses slides and numerous other aquatic attractions, such as a winding lazy river and an interactive rain playground. $11-$15 for ages 3 and older.
+BAHAMA BEACH This southern Dallas water park houses slides and numerous other aquatic attractions, such as a winding lazy river and an interactive rain playground. $11-$15 for ages 3 and older.
 1895 Campfire Circle, Dallas.

 FRISCO WATER PARK You’ll find a 45-foot-tall, four-lane mat racer called The Preston Plunge as well as The Fort, a multilevel water playground bursting with 85 water features and three slides.
 A Lazy River is a pleasant place to bob along. $10-$112 for ages 2 and older.
 At Frisco Athletic Center, 5828 Nancy Jane Lane, Frisco.

 HAWAIIAN FALLS Rides and attractions at the Hawaiian-themed water parks vary slightly among locations in Garland, Mansfield , Roanoke, The Colony and Waco.
 All include a lazy river, wave pool, slides, thrill rides, kiddie pools, cabanas, shaved ice and other concessions.
-All parks open for the season on May 26. $21.99-$28.99 or ages 3 and older.
+Check the website for Dive-In Movie and Summer Concert dates at the water parks. $20.99-$28.99 or ages 3 and older.

 HURRICANE HARBOR There are about 25 attractions at Hurricane Harbor -- including the Geronimo, which drops screaming visitors six stories into a shallow pool of water.
 In addition, the park features attractions such as the Dive Bomber, the Tornado and the painfully honestly named Mega Wedgie.
 There are also options for the little ones, including the kid-focused Hook's Lagoon Treehouse, a high-climbing aquatic jungle gym.
-There is also a Dive-In Movies series from June 8 through August 10. $31.99-$38.99 for ages 3 and older.
+The Friday Night Dive-In Movies series through Aug.
+9. 1800 E. Lamar Blvd., Arlington. $34.99-$41.99 for ages 3 and older.

 PLANO SPLASH PARKS You'll find an outdoor splash park and an indoor pool at Plano Aquatic Center, which has a $3 entry fee for those 3 and up.
 At Tom Muehlenbeck Recreation Center, expect three large slides, water volleyball, a play structure for toddlers and spray features ($3 for ages 3-15, $6 for 16 and up).
-Outdoor swimming options at Jack Carter Pool include a shallow water pool with a dual-rider tube slide, body slide, climbing wall and spray features. ($5 for ages 3-15, $9 for 16 and up.)
+Outdoor swimming options at Jack Carter Pool include a shallow-water pool with a dual-rider tube slide, a lazy river, climbing wall, a surf simulator and spray features. ($3 for ages 3-15, $6 for 16 and older.)

-WET ZONE Nestled in Rowlett, Wet Zone offers a couple of slides, a lap pool and kid-friendly play areas.
-In keeping with its community feel, the water park also offers swimming lessons as well as Junior Lifeguard training. $5.50-$10.50 for ages 3 and older.
-5304 Main St., Rowlett.
+WET ZONE Nestled in Rowlett, Wet Zone offers three water slides, a lap pool, a lazy river and kid-friendly play areas.
+In keeping with its community feel, the water park also offers swimming lessons as well as Junior Lifeguard training.
+5304 Main St., Rowlett. $5.50-$10.50 for ages 3 and older.